Dustin4444/gulp-plumber/README.md

  * `false` - error handler will not be attached.
  * `true` - default error handler will be attached.

+### Explanation of error handling

+The difference between using the default `true` Boolean for the error handler and using a custom function is in how errors are handled and logged.

+* The default `true` Boolean uses the `defaultErrorHandler` in `index.js` to log errors without stopping the stream.
+* A custom function with `this.emit('end')` logs errors and ends the stream, allowing it to continue.
+* A custom function provides more control over error handling behavior.
+* The default handler is simpler but less flexible.
+* Both options attach error handlers to the stream's `on('error')` event.

 ### plumber.stop()

 This method will return default behaviour for pipeline after it was piped.